open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.11 Stop the MCU cluster {#Conferencesection2_3_11}

 To stop the MCU cluster, follow these steps:
-1. Run the following commands on primary machine to stop the application and MCU manager nuve:
+1. Run the following commands on each nuve node to stop nuve instances:

         cd Release-<Version>/
+        bin/daemon.sh stop nuve

+    If sample application server also runs with specific nuve instance, run the following command to stop it.

         bin/daemon.sh stop app
-        bin/daemon.sh stop nuve

 2. Run the following commands on cluster manager machine to stop the cluster manager: